 Put the battery and hearing aid on a flat, uncluttered surface like your kitchen table.

-Remove the label on the battery and let it sit for a few minutes so it can breathe.
+Remove the label on the battery and let it sit for a few minutes.

 The label is stuck to the positive side of the battery, which should also be the shinier side.

 Once the label is removed, the battery life will start depleting.
 Do not remove the label until you are about to use it in your hearing aid.

 Place the used battery in a bag or container that you can drop off at our clinic when you pick up a new pack.

 Specific instructions will vary depending on the type and model of hearing aid that you have.
 You can call your local clinic at any time to ask for guidance if you are having trouble.
 We will also show you how to do it when you first pick up your hearing aids from us.

 Here are video instructions for BTE and ITE hearing aids that can give you some additional guidance as well: